Albanian Association of Geriatric and Geriatrics

 Dobroe Delo offers postgraduate education to doctors in collaboration with the Department of Gerontology and Geriatrics of the Russian Academy.
 They also offer internships to students from the Moscow Higher School of Social and Economic Sciences.

-Dobroe Delo became an Affiliate of HelpAge International in 2009.
+Dobroe Delo became a HelpAge global network member in 2009.

 Red Cross of Serbia